By: Marilyn L. Davis

 Service to others is the intent of a 12th Step.
 Bill W.states it quite succinctly: “Our Twelfth Step – carrying the message – is the basic service that the A.A.
 Fellowship gives; this is our principal aim and the main reason for our existence.”

 These established relationships are between two people who chose each other, and the blessings on both sides are many.
 But just as important are the different ways that we answer the call.

 Thankfully, the court allowed her to go to a residential facility in Virginia where getting support and going to meetings wasn’t a problem.
 Then we were able to get her sentence postponed, and the judge let her move to Georgia, where her sister and I were in recovery.

 What Does Someone Need?
 What Can You Offer?

-After she moved down here, I had to decide to move.
+After she moved down here, I decided I’d have to move.
 I rented a cabin on 250 acres in the mountains of Georgia, peaceful, serene, and about eight uphill miles from the nearest meeting.
 I knew it would be difficult to work 30 miles away and help my daughter get to meetings in Dahlonega.
 Walking was out of the question, and even when she suggested that she bring a bicycle, I knew better.
 She was in okay shape but no Tour-de-France candidate.

 I decided to move back to Gainesville, found a house about three blocks from our clubhouse and a mile from the mall where she worked.
 But those rainy nights in Georgia are real.

 I was appreciative of people who not only took her to meetings but invited her out for coffee.
 She started blossoming and recently celebrated nineteen years.
 I know it was because of others, not just me or her sister.

 Not because we weren’t available, but sometimes families in recovery struggle the most in trying to help a loved one.
 Indirect help is better than directions or suggestions from family members sometimes, just let them see your changes, not try to offer advice.

 What it Means to Answer the Call in Recovery